-Besides, learning is the process of acquiring understanding, new knowledge, behaviors, skills, values, attitudes, and preferences (Wikipedia, 2021).
-Learning is a process of acquiring and developing one's knowledge, skills, and behaviors, or attitudes.
+Besides, learning is the process acquiring new understanding, knowledge, behaviors, skills, values, attitudes, and preferences (Wikipedia, 2021).
+Learning is a process of acquiring and developing knowledge, skills, and behaviors, or attitudes.
 It can be concluded that virtual learning is building students' knowledge, skills, and character virtually through computer media.
 It is both synchronously and asynchronously.

-Virtual learning applies information and communication technology in the learning process.
-It shifts conventional learning to computer-based digital learning.
+Virtual learning applies and information communication technology in the learning process.
+It shifts conventional learning computer-based digital learning.
 It uses electronic media which connect to the internet.
-The teaching-learning process and student-teacher communication occur in electronic learning supported by internet access.
+The teaching-learning process student-teacher communication occur in electronic learning supported by internet access.
 Thus, they do not need to attend it physically.